Michael Oreskes: Sexual harassment allegations

 The Post subsequently reported that NPR had earlier ignored multiple sexual abuse allegations against Oreskes for two years, and that NPR's handling of Oreskes had prompted a "virtual rebellion" among staffers.
 Staffers told CNN's Brian Stelter that Oreskes created an oppressive atmosphere by abusing his position to meet young women.
 Mohn conceded he failed to act fast enough.
-A report by the law firm Morgan Lewis discussed Oreskes' pursuit of dates using NPR-financed meals, ostensibly to discusss their careers, but the conversations often veered into personal or sexual subjects.
+A report by the law firm Morgan Lewis discussed Oreskes' pursuit of dates using NPR-financed meals, ostensibly to discuss their careers, but the conversations often veered into personal or sexual subjects.
 The probe found that some women warned younger women not to be alone with him, and staff distrust of management to address problems such as Oreskes' behavior; the report offered recommendations.
 Other women Oreskes allegedly harassed later surfaced.
 The Post reported that five more women at NPR had filed formal harassment complaints against Oreskes, bringing the number who have accused him of misconduct to eight.
 Mohn later apologized in a note to NPR staff, saying that he had failed to "see the bigger pattern of poor judgment and unacceptable behavior."
 More than 100 Associated Press staffers signed a petition demanding that management "take active steps to seek out anyone who was subjected to inappropriate behavior by Oreskes during his tenure with the company."

 Keith Woods, NPR's vice president for newsroom training and diversity, said revelations of sexual harassment by Oreskes resulted in a "months-long organizational trauma".
 David Folkenflik and Mary Louise Kelly, both of NPR, received the 2018 Ethics in Journalism Awards from the Society of Professional Journalists for their reporting on the Oreskes scandal within their own organization.